-1. initial evaluation of thyroid disease
+1. initial evaluation of thyroid disease - AAES GUIDELINES

 Thyroidectomy is most commonly performed to treat thyroid cancer, an overactive thyroid gland, or a benign goitre causing pressure symptoms.
 Asymptomatic benign thyroid nodules are very common being present in over 50% of the population and most do to need any treatment.
 The incidence of thyroid cancer is rising rapidly, mostly due to increased detection of small papillary microcarcinomas on imaging studies.
-These are all curable so there has not bee any increase in death rates form thyroid cancer.
+These are all curable so there has not been any increase in death rates form thyroid cancer.

 Comments: Most thyroid problems do not require surgery hence the need for careful evaluation to avoid unnecessary operations as well as to reduce the risk of complications.
 All patients undergo a comprehensive evaluation with personal and family history as well as examination of the neck and thyroid gland.
 Voice assessment is now performed using the Voice Handicap Index (VHI), a validated assessment tool for any pre-existing damage to the nerves controlling the voice box.
 An abnormal result will require a subsequent laryngoscopy but most patients can now avoid that invasive investigation.